Carol-gutianle/llama3_scratch/README.md

 # Implement a LLaMA-3 from scratch

-This repository implements a single-layer version of LLaMA-3, primarily based on the repository at [llama-from-scratch](https://github.com/naklecha/llama3-from-scratch) and [official-repo](https://github.com/meta-llama/llama3/tree/main/llama).
+This repository implements a simple version of LLaMA-3, primarily based on the repository at [llama-from-scratch](https://github.com/naklecha/llama3-from-scratch) and [official-repo](https://github.com/meta-llama/llama3/tree/main/llama).
 The key differences are:

 - The current repository uses python files instead of jupyter notebooks (fundamentally similar), which may provide better readability and a more streamlines experience.